 Especially in an area previously controlled by the FARC, the seller of the land could potentially be untrustworthy.
 It is important to keep in mind that a lot of land was taken away from their original owners and Colombia is still undergoing the restitution of farms to their original landlords.
 Therefore, you need to make sure when buying property that the seller is the actualy the owner of the land.
-For this, local authorities need to be consulted, Colombia Business Services has a team of lawyers which can be put on the task.
+For this, local authorities need to be consulted, Biz Latin Hub has a team of lawyers which can be put on the task.

 Geographical Factors Influencing Coffee Quality